NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Lastwall Survivor.md

 Choose two ability boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free ability boost.

 You're trained in the Medicine skill and the Undead Lore skill.
-You gain the [[Feats/Battle Medicine|Battle Medicine]] skill feat.
+You gain the [[Battle Medicine|Battle Medicine]] skill feat.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*